garylirocks/quickrefs/azure-update-manager.markdown

   - If you install an update via Windows Update, in Azure Update Manager: after an assessment it still shows up as pending to be installed, seems like it doesn't know that it's already installed

+## Windows

+AUM relies on the Windows Update client, its settings could be managed by:

+- Local Group Policy Editor
+- Group Policy
+- PowerShell
+- Direct editing the Registry

+Notes:

+- ??
+Don't use pre-download functionality through AUOptions while using Azure Update Manager default/advanced patching mechanisms which sets `NoAutoUpdate=1`.
+- Some registry keys could cause your machines to reboot, even if you specify "Never Reboot" in your maintenance configuration

 ## Maintenance configuration

 - Reboot settings: